JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-22-invited-to-private-event.md

 ![null](/img/853c5f88-d019-4bdc-91b2-83929eb0f44d.jpeg)

-\*For definition of ferang, read our blog post [www.yearofthechallenge.com/new-food](www.yearofthechallenge.com/new-food)
+\*For definition of ferang, read our blog post on eating food from a new primary source